AmosNimos/Battle-Cry/README.md

 ##### card value:
+> These value will be change!
+casual 0 to 20
+Fuse 20 to 40
+evo 30 to 60
 between 0 to 60 FIX (never a card shall exist that have defaault value higher then these value) to avoid power creep.